 Once you’ve discussed the issue with a coworker, try to take a little time to let things cool off.
 If you keep your cool, mind your tone and treat the other person with respect, you’ll be on your way to resolving your differences and both of you can move on.

 Soundview subscribers get in-depth summaries of the key concepts in best-selling business books delivered to them every month!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
-Download a free sample now.
+Sign up for a free trial today.